Hongwei-W/SocialDistribution/API_Documentation.md

 retrieve all the posts published by `author_id`.

-*Example:*  `GET ://service/authors/johnny/posts` will retrieve all johnny's post.
+*Example:*  `GET ://service/authors/Johnny/posts` will retrieve all Johnny's post.